For the last week of the 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.

 The above phrase was the theme for the above conference.
 That is why I chose to end the 99 Days journey by giving the last words to individuals with FASD.

-For Days 94 – 98 I used the answers to a question I asked on the largest Facebook Group for individuals with FASD (that caregivers and others who support people with FASD are allowed a membership but the group is for the individuals), Flying With Broken Wings.
+For Days 94 – 98 I used the answers to a question I asked on the largest Facebook Group for individuals with FASD (caregivers and others who support are allowed a membership but the group is for the individuals), Flying With Broken Wings.

 If you could tell a caregiver, a professional, a teacher, a researcher or the world one thing about you or FASD what would it be?